Workforce Certificate, On Campus

 To contact CoAEMSP:8301 Lakeview Parkway Suite 111-312Rowlett, TX 75088214-703-8445FAX 214-703-8992www.coaemsp.org

-Total credits needed to graduate: 0 Hours
+Total credits needed to graduate: 1300 Hours

 at its accredited hospitals.
 This includes volunteers, faculty and EMS students.
 A criminal record check that reveals certain crimes could result in a situation where the EMS student cannot participate in clinical rotations at a healthcare facility.